brandonecheverry/AI4Devs-videogame/reversi-davr/prompts.md

 Don't display the board until the user has selected a size, and once they have selected a size, hide the size selector.

+## Prompt 8

+Make forfeital more visible.
+Instead of showing it in the text below the board, show a popup over the board, blocking gameplay until it has been acknowlegded.

+## Prompt 9